-Source: Department for Transport, Office of Rail Regulation
+Source: Department for Transport, Office of Rail and Road

-In 2013 to 2014, 3 train operators had a negative subsidy per passenger mile, meaning that they paid government a larger premium than the effective subsidies they received via the Network Grant payment to Network Rail.
-These operators were First Capital Connect, South West Trains and East Coast.
+In 2014 to 2015, 3 train operators had a negative subsidy per passenger mile, meaning that they paid government a larger premium than the effective subsidies they received via the Network Grant payment to Network Rail.
+These operators were South West Trains, Southern and East Coast.

-The subsidy per passenger mile Excel file contains a more detailed breakdown of the subsidy figures for each train operator:
+The subsidy per passenger mile Excel table contains a more detailed breakdown of the subsidy figures for each train operator.

 This indicator provides information about the amount of subsidy paid to Train Operating Companies, both directly by the Department for Transport and indirectly via grants to Network Rail.